rendchevi/artnet-app/README.md

 # ArtNet - Painting Style Classification and Feature Visualization

 ## Project Description
-**ArtNet is a deep learning project with the goal to classify or identify modern painting styles and visualize what the network "sees" when making that decision.**
+**🖼️ ArtNet is a deep learning project with the goal to classify or identify modern painting styles and visualize what the network "sees" when making that decision.**

 The neural network (currently) learns 5 major art movements: **Cubism, Impressionism, Expressionism, Realism, and Abstract**.
 I chose these movements because their disctinction mainly presents in visual appereances such as the brush strokes, painting techniques, textures, and color tones.